ReinerNippes/nextcloud_on_docker/README.md

 nextcloud_mail_smtppwd      =
 ```

-Backup will come soon.
+Coming Soon:
+Restic Backup tool.
+Will be installed if backup_folder is not empty.
 ```
 # Install restic backup tool if backup_folder is not empty
 # more info about restic: https://restic.readthedocs.io/en/latest/
 backup_folder        = '' # e.g. /var/nc-backup
-# crontab settings restic for restic
+# crontab settings for restic
 backup_day           = *
 backup_hour          = 4
 backup_minute        = 0